-DRE is required before commencing any rectal intervention.
+Digital Rectal Examination (DRE) is required before commencing any rectal intervention.
 This involves examining the rectum with a gloved lubricated finger to assess:

 - Presence of faeces in the rectum

-- Consistency of stool if present (recommended to use the Bristol stool scale)
+- Consistency of stool if present (recommended to use Bristol Stool Scale)

 - Sphincter tone and sensation

 - Check for any abnormalities

-PROCEDURE 1: Insertion of rectal suppository.
+PROCEDURE 1: Insertion of Rectal Suppository

-This procedure may be performed in bed or on the toilet as advised by your Health Care Professional
+This procedure may be performed in bed or over the toilet.